In this review, we’re going to take a close look at Lean Degree, checking out the ingredients as well as reading some customer reviews.

 Only then should you consider adding a supplement like Lean Degree Max Strength to your regimen.

-So, is this a good fat burner option for you?
+So, is this a good supplement option for you?
 There are some good and bad things about Lean Degree, here it is in a nutshell:

-Check out our list below, in which we’ve picked out the best fat burners on sale at the moment, all of which contain the best ingredients.
+Check out our list below, in which we’ve picked out the best five supplements on sale at the moment based on the ingredients formulas and reviews.